All tutorials will take place on Monday, October 16th, 2017 From 14:00 to 17:00h

 (Organizer: Prof. Dr. Flavia Vischi Winck – IQ-USP)

 Description: The Brazilian bioenergy sector faces many challenges, including how innovation generated by scientific researchers can be transferred to the market and translated into novel applications.
 Several possibilities to overcome such challenges have been proposed and different paths to the development of successful applications are possible.
 However, in many cases, the long-term success of the startups depends on a proper business plan and a business model that includes several aspects that could increase the chances of successful insertion of novel technologies into the market and that will fit society interests.
 The discussion about topics related to recent trends on business models and last tendencies of innovation startups are very much needed, especially in times of possible economical constrains.

 Panelists: Prof. Dr. Andreas Braun – BSP Business School Berlin, Germany.
-Prof. Dr. Gonçalo Amarante Guimarães Pereira – CTBE/CNPEM, Brazil (to be confirmed).
+Prof. Dr. Gonçalo Amarante Guimarães Pereira – CTBE/CNPEM, Brazil.